How to Create Virality

 1. Social Currency

-How do we get people talking and make our products and ideas viral?
-One way is to leverage social currency.
+One way to get people talking about our product of idea is to leverage social currency.
 People like to make a good impression on others so we need to find a way to make people look good while promoting our product or idea.
-Berger recommends 3 ways of doing this.
+This can be done in 3 ways.

 Find inner remarkability